vivihuang/async_redux/README.md

 # async_redux

-should install 'selenium-server-standalone-2.53.0.jar' in '/bin' folder
+Download the latest version of the selenium-server-standalone-{VERSION}.jar file from the [Selenium downloads page](http://selenium-release.storage.googleapis.com/index.html) and place it in '/bin' folder.